frontenddogma/web-development-glossary/manuscript/j.md

 : A testing framework for JavaScript.
 Jasmine aims to run on any JavaScript-enabled platform, to not intrude on the application nor the IDE, and to have easy-to-read syntax.&nbsp;[†](#w-jasmine) ℹ︎&nbsp;[jasmine.github.io](https://jasmine.github.io/)

 Java
 : A general-purpose programming language that is class-based, object-oriented, and designed to have as few implementation dependencies as possible.
 It is intended to let application developers “write once, run anywhere” (WORA), meaning that compiled Java code can run on all platforms that support Java without the need for recompilation.
-Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM) regardless of the underlying computer architecture.
+Java applications are typically compiled to byte code that can run on any Java virtual machine (JVM) regardless of the underlying computer architecture.
 The syntax of Java is similar to C and C++, but it has fewer low-level facilities than either of them.
 Java was first released in 1995.&nbsp;[†](#w-java) ℹ︎&nbsp;[java.com](https://www.java.com/)

 Java applet
 : → Applet

 Java Database Connectivity
 : An application programming interface (API) for the programming language Java, which defines how a client may access a database.
-It is a Java-based data access technology used for Java database connectivity.
-It is part of the Java Standard Edition platform from Oracle.
+JDBC is part of the Java Standard Edition platform from Oracle.
 It provides methods to query and update data in a database, and is oriented towards relational databases.
 JDBC was first released in 1997.&nbsp;[†](#w-jdbc) ℹ︎&nbsp;[is.gd/CWA3VV](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/)

 Java servlet
 : A Java software component that extends the capabilities of a server.
 Although servlets can respond to many types of requests, they most commonly implement web containers for hosting web applications on web servers and thus qualify as a server-side servlet web API.&nbsp;[†](#w-java-servlet)